bobb34/QST/README.md

 # QST
 Quiz/Survey/Test

-QST is a free, full featured, secure, heavy duty, open source, complete, quiz/survey/test/exam assessment solution.
+QST is a free, full featured, secure, heavy duty, open source, quiz/survey/test assessment solution.
 You can try it at qstonline.ca and download it from https://sourceforge.net/projects/qstonline/.

 Want to create an online or mobile quiz, survey or test?
 From a quick quiz on your phone to high stakes proctored testing, our QST Builder interface makes it simple.